shapeintheglass/DanielleRandomizer/README.md

   * Added randomization for Alex and Luka's appearance in "randomize bodies" option
   * Added version compatibility check to saved settings file
   * Added "Make humans wander" option
+* 0.30
+  * Overhauled GUI for better organization
+  * Overhauled dependency retrieval to take up less hard drive space
+  * Running installer now creates a "last_used_settings.json" file that reflects the last used settings
+  * Renamed "settings.json" to "spawn_presets.json" to make naming more accurate
+  * Added "G.O.T.S." timed mode
+  * Added music, player model randomization
+  * Added option to skip Jovan's death cutscene
+  * Set "Randomize loot tables" as a default when randomizing items
+  * Updated skip to 2nd day option to use JerryTerry's "Natural Day 2 Start" mod
+  * Tweaked recommended/chaotic/lite presets for items/enemies to better match expectations for those tiers
+  * Modified neuromod skill tree randomization to randomize within category
+  * Modified station randomization to allow Psychotronics, Hardware Labs, and Crew Quarters to be randomized
+  * Modified station randomization so that the mod overwrites certain books in Morgan's apartment and office with the new layout of the station
+  * Modified station randomization and G.O.T.S. mode so that the player can walk through Apex kill walls
+  * Fixed a case where some randomly generated stations were soft locks
+  * Fixed a case where item spawn multiplers were still not very reasonable
+  * Fixed randomization for containers (for real this time)

 ## Dependencies info